FHantke/brave-browser-wiki/Brave-Ethereum-Remote-Client-Wallet-Seed-Information.md

 ## Note on salts

 The password hashes are salted to mitigate multi-target attacks on users' passwords.
 The HKDF subkey derivations all involve fixed salts, empty if not specified.
 We do this because our internal libraries don't provide separate HKDF-Extract and HKDF-Expand steps so we have to specify _some_ salt.
 But the HKDF initial key material is always 256 bits, with no danger of multi-target attacks, so there is no need to store additional salts for the HKDFs -- it is safe to use a fixed salt.

+## Restoring from a mnemonic

+The client allows users to restore a wallet from a mnemonic.
+We plan to support both Brave's 24-word passphrases as well as Metamask's 12-word passphrases.

+Currently, the mnemonic that is shown to users for backup encodes the wallet private key, **not the master seed**.
+(In future once there is code that uses the master seed for other key derivations like sync/rewards, we would tell them to backup the master seed instead of the wallet/rewards/sync keys.)

+This means that when a user restores a wallet, we don't restore or generate a master seed for them.
+We still generate both S_m and S_b; S_m is used to encrypt the wallet key on disk and S_b is currently unused.